Chinchillas are rodents.

-Nocturnal, Diurnal, Matutinal and Crepuscular Animals
+Nocturnal, Diurnal, Matutinal And Crepuscular Animals

 To eliminate all confusion, I wanted to give you a quick breakdown of the differences between the 4 most common classifications you will find with common animals and rodents.
+They are:

-Nocturnal- Nocturnal would indicate that an animal is most active at night or after sunset.
+- Nocturnal: indicates that an animal is most active at night or after sunset.

-Matutinal- Matutinal is when peak active hours occur in the morning.
+- Matutinal: indicates that peak active hours occur in the morning.

-However, if you plan to adopt a chinchilla soon, it’s essential to understand the differences.
+But if you plan to adopt a chinchilla soon, it’s essential to understand the differences.